 When the realtor arrived, he told us the key was in the back of the house.

 It was a cold March day.
 In the valley, winter starts early and leaves late.
 A week earlier we had driven around looking at homes for sale.
-Standing in front of this one then, we were sure we couldn’t afford her.
+Standing in front of this one, we were sure we couldn’t afford her.
 When I called to inquire, the realtor told me we could make an offer.

 “She’s been empty for two years now,” he said.
 “I think anything you offer would be fine.”